garybadwal/billycoder-streamlit/README.md

 - Once the application is running, you can interact with the chat interface by sending messages.
 - The chat messages will be displayed in real-time.
+- You can clear the chat history using the "Clear Chat" button, which will reset the conversation while keeping the daily message count intact.

 ## Contributing 🤝